Does Jambalaya Use a Roux?

 5. Stir in the cooked rice and serve.

-See also Aroma Brown Rice Cooker Recipes
+See also How Long Does an Aroma Rice Cooker Last?
+A Comprehensive Guide

 As you can see, the main difference between these two recipes is the presence of roux.
 The jambalaya with roux recipe calls for a flour and oil mixture to be cooked until it turns dark brown, while the no-roux recipe skips this step entirely.
 As a result, the jambalaya with roux has a thicker, heartier texture and a slightly nutty flavor that is absent from the roux-less version.